nicklockwood/RequestQueue/README.md

     @property (nonatomic, assign) RequestQueueMode queueMode;

 The queueMode property controls whether new request are added at the front or the back of the queue.
 The default value of `RequestQueueModeFirstInFirstOut` puts new requests at the back of the queue and the `RequestQueueModeLastInFirstOut` value puts them at the front.
 Last-in-first-out means that the more recent request is given priority.
 Requests that are already active will still finish first, but if a large backlog of requests builds up in the queue, newer requests will not be forced to wait until the backlog is cleared before they are dealt with.

+    @property (nonatomic, assign) BOOL allowDuplicateRequests;

+This property controls whether the request queue allows multiple identical requests to be queued.
+If set to `NO` (the default), adding a duplicate request (i.e. a request with identical parameters to another request already in the queue) will result in the previously added request being cancelled.
+The completion handler for the cancelled request will be called with the NSURLErrorCancelled error as normal.

 RequestQueue Methods